whitebumblebee/namaste/ReactCourse/notes/01_inception.md

 # Episode 1 - Inception

+## Main topics covered:
 - basics of react
+- What makes React fast and suitable to build scalable frontend apps?
 - asked what is CDN?(Research on what is react)
 - what is `crossorigin` while using react as cdn

-## Part - 01
+## Part - 01(Small Recap of HTML and DOM API)
+- How does HTML work? and how javascript injects html inside html using its dom api?
+- When working with HTML in VS code use extensions like emmet for code generation which comes by default with vs code
-- We learnt about basics of html and revised how javascript injects html inside html using its dom api.
-Following is one example where we are rendering a header using javascript
+- Following is one example where we are rendering a header using javascript:
 ```html
 <!DOCTYPE html>
 <html lang="en">